Businesses are advancing the case for national paid leave

 Businesses are advocating for change

-More than 75 companies and business leaders have endorsed the need for a strong, sustainable and inclusive baseline paid family and medical leave policy at the national level that works for businesses and working people and would create a more family-friendly economy.
+Companies across the country have endorsed the need for a strong, sustainable and inclusive baseline paid family and medical leave policy at the national level that works for businesses and working people and would create a more family-friendly economy.
 Companies’ experiences in states with paid leave show public policies are affordable, practical and good for business.

 Learn from examples of business leadership